Best place to find information and services that your council provides...

 There is no need to arrange for a clinical waste collection for this type of waste.

-Our bulky rubbish collection service has resumed and bookings are being taken via the Contact Centre by phone or online.
+Bookings for our bulky rubbish collection service are being taken via the Contact Centre by phone or online.

 To book a collection, and learn more about the service, including costs and restrictions, go to www.sthelens.gov.uk/bulkyrubbish or call 01744 676789.

-The Merseyside Recycling and Waste Authority (MRWA) have reopened most Household Waste Recycling Centres (HWRC), or tips, across Merseyside, with restrictions and traffic management plans in place for each site.
+The Merseyside Recycling and Waste Authority (MRWA) have opened all Household Waste Recycling Centres (HWRC), or tips, across Merseyside, with restrictions and traffic management plans in place for each site.
+Check the opening times on the MRWA website.

 Town Centre, Burtonhead Road centre